artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 There are two ways to write tests for your React Native code: in process and out of process.
 E.g. from the JavaScript side, or in native side.

--   JS side: Choice of many Open Source test runners, built with hundreds of people involved in multi-year test runners.
+-   JS side: Choice of many Open Source test runners, built with hundreds of contributors involved in multi-year test runners.

 -   Native side: Probably one or two people making XCTest, one person trying to get some improvements in Xcode each year.
-Closed source.
+[Semi-closed source][xctest].

 We tried out a few native tests, but very quickly we stopped running them.
 Mainly as we were spending most of our time in a JavaScript environment, so tests would need to run in Xcode.
 As we don't need a Mac to run our tests, we can use linux CI servers and get 3-4 minute CI runs.